weissale1/SoftwareDev-Reading-List/README.md

  https://www.oreilly.com/library/view/fundamentals-of-software/9781663728357/

 **[AS] Continuous Architecture**\
-Series of articles exploring software architecture as desicions on how systems should handle non-functional requirements.\
+Series of articles exploring software architecture as decisions on how systems should handle non-functional requirements.\
 https://www.infoq.com/articles/continous-architecture-article-series/

 **[A] Agility and Architecture: Balancing Minimum Viable Product and Minimum Viable Architecture**\
 Discussing the role of software architecture in agile development.
-Focus on the timing of architectural desicions.\
+Focus on the timing of architectural decisions.\
 https://www.infoq.com/articles/agility-architecture

 **[P] The Accidental Architecture**\